 Throughout the last two decades of the 20th century, the band have paved the way for the synth bands of all sorts, being one of the most important electronic acts of their time.
 Many line-up changes ensured freshness but guaranteed durability.

-The Electricity Club has a pleasure of chatting to Hayo Lewerentz of BOYTRONIC just in time for their eleventh studio release.
+ELECTRICITYCLUB.CO.UK had the pleasure of chatting to Hayo Lewerentz of BOYTRONIC just in time for their eleventh studio release.

 1983… a long long time ago…

 Yes, very long… it feels like a lifetime 😉

 True, but BOYTRONIC was always more of a project than a band.
 There was a time in the beginning with Holger Wobker singing two albums.
 Then he left and we put an ad in Melody Maker searching for a new singer and found Mark Wade from London for another two albums.